cogentcore/cogentcore.github.io/content/blog/-2024-07-22-initial-release.md

 **TODO** screenshots!

 Furthermore, we have written a shell language variant of Go, called `cosh` or [Cogent Shell](https://github.com/cogentcore/core/shell), which allows direct intermixing of shell-like execution of command-line tools, with standard Go control constructs, using the yaegi interpreter.
 Everything can be transpiled into standard Go and built the usual way as a fully compiled executable as well.
-Next, we plan to extend this general approach to the numerical computing and data science domain, in the [Cogent Numbers](https://github.com/cogentcore/cogent/numbers) framework, to provide a viable competitor in this Python-dominated domain.
+Next, we plan to extend this general approach to the numerical computing and data science domain, in the [Cogent Numbers](https://github.com/cogentcore/cogent/tree/main/numbers) framework, to provide a viable competitor in this Python-dominated domain.

-In addition, we will be completing the Cogent Mail client and the Cogent Canvas app for editing SVG-based vector graphics.
-We also plan to make a video editor, terminal emulator, and 3D modeling app as we continue working on a web browser.
+In addition, we will be completing the [Cogent Canvas](https://cogentcore.org/cogent/canvas) app for editing SVG vector graphics, the [Cogent Mail](https://github.com/cogentcore/cogent/tree/main/mail) client, a [terminal emulator](https://github.com/cogentcore/cogent/tree/main/terminal), and a [3D modeling app](https://github.com/cogentcore/cogent/tree/main/craft).
+We also plan to make a video editor and continue working on a [web browser](https://github.com/cogentcore/cogent/tree/main/web).

 ## Comparisons with other frameworks